 Regarding value, Marvel’s Spider-Man offers players a ton of content in the base game at $59.99, but there is one point worth making.
 Those who are interested in picking up the post-launch DLC titled Marvel’s Spider-Man: The City That Never Sleeps will have to either purchase the Digital Deluxe Edition of the game for $79.99 or buy the DLC separately as a bundle for $24.99 or individually for $9.99.
 If your someone who wants the DLC but might not be able to afford it right now, then you could always wait until Black Friday or closer to the end of the year as Sony usually has deals on their titles during the holiday season.
 Either way, I can tell you that given how fantastic the story is that you definitely may want this content but it is entirely up to you as to when or if you decide to buy it.

-Minor gripes aside, Marvel’s Spider-Man is a swinging success filled with brutally satisfying combat, extraordinary characters, an engrossing storyline and immersive world.
-It is without a doubt Insomniac Games best title to date and a remarkable representation of the iconic Marvel superhero that we all know and love.
+Minor gripes aside, Marvel’s Spider-Man is a swinging success filled with brutally satisfying combat, extraordinary characters, an engrossing storyline, and an immersive world.
+It is without a doubt Insomniac Games’ best title to date and a remarkable representation of the iconic Marvel superhero that we all know and love.
 If you’re a fan of Marvel or Spider-Man in general, then you owe it to yourself to play this game as soon as humanly possible.

 This review was written based on a digital review copy of Marvel’s Spider-Man for the PlayStation 4 provided by Sony Interactive Entertainment.